 It is important to note that the roots of abstraction can be found in Post-Impressionism, which appeared in France before the turn of the 20th century.
 Early forms of abstract artworks included illustrations of people with the use of angles and planes.
 One of the bright examples of such techniques is pointillism, where artists used points to illustrate different places and people.

 By appointment only

 There is no consensus about the definition and abstraction nature.
 Nevertheless, this is a legitimate style of art.
 In fact, abstract artworks can mean many different things for a person, thus, giving him or her a lot of freedom and room for creativity.
 Art abstract allows people to explore things that they see in their mind rather than with their eyes.
 There is a distinction between creating artworks from forms that are not drawn from the visible world and abstracting from appearances.

 Types of abstract art

-There are many ways to classify art abstract.
-One of the approaches divides into the following groups or types:
+There are many ways to classify abstract art.
+One of the approaches divides types of abstract art into the following groups: